Use these 100 Items to Use to Count to 100 with estimation jar ideas and 100th day of school activities!

 And so it went for about 50 more suggestions until we finally came up with a winner!

 And in the process, we also came up with quite a list of possibilities in case you’re having trouble thinking of small items for your 100th Day of School celebration or fun things to put in an estimation jar!
-I’ve also tried to make life easier for you by including affiliate links to items we’ve used, those that may not be well-known or might be hard to find.
+I’ve tried to make life a little easier for you by including affiliate links to items we’ve used, those that may not be well-known or might be hard to find.

 If you’re looking for a wearable item, check out the 100th Day of School t-shirt ideas (with printable svg files) – you can quickly make one of these at home and the shirt will have 100 items to count.